Suor/funcy/docs/seqs.rst

                 print '    ',
             print line

-    See also :func:`ipartition_by` and :func:`py:itertools.groupby` for chunking sequence by condition.
+    Use :func:`pairwise` to iterate only on full pairs.

 .. function:: with_next(seq, fill=None)

     Returns an iterator of a pair of each item with one next to it.
 Yields `fill` or `None` as next element for last item.
+See also :func:`with_prev` and :func:`pairwise`.

 .. function:: pairwise(seq)